Primary Care in Rochester and Kasson

 Summer salads

-3/23/2026 by Natalie Niebler
+6/18/2026 by Natalie Niebler

-Summer salads are a great way to take advantage of seasonal produce in their peak flavor.
+Summer salads are a great way to take advantage of seasonal produce at their peak flavor.
 With endless ways to customize, putting together the perfect summer salad creates a healthy and satisfying meal.
 Shopping for a variety of fruits and vegetables at your local supermarket or farmers market helps to capture peak freshness and packs in fiber and nutrients for a refreshing meal.

-Building a tasty and filling salad:
+Here's how to build a tasty and filling salad:

 Natalie Niebler received a bachelor's degree in nutrition and dietetics from the University of Wisconsin–Madison.
 She is currently completing her master’s degree in clinical nutrition at UW–Madison in addition to a dietetic internship at Mayo Clinic in Rochester, Minnesota.